LituRout/ML-Workstation-Installation-Guide/README.rst

 Once installed using additional drivers restart your computer.
 If you experience any troubles booting linux or logging in: try disabling fast & safe boot in your bios and modifying your grub boot options to enable nomodeset.

-To install the Nvidia Toolkit download base installation .run file from `Nvidia <https://developer.nvidia.com/cuda-toolkit>`_ website.
+To install the nVidia Toolkit download base installation .run file from `nVidia <https://developer.nvidia.com/cuda-toolkit>`_ website.
+I prefer to use the .run file over the deb file because it will not override your current nVidia drivers with version 384.

 .. code:: shell